microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-publishing-container-offer/index.md

 1. Open the **Plan listing** .
 2. You can edit the plan name if you wish.
 3. Fill in the **Plan summary**.
-Here is some text you can use if you wish.

-      Plan Summary - Aenean nec lorem.
-In porttitor.
-Donec laoreet nonummy augue.
+Add relevant text here as your plan summary.
 4. Fill in the **Plan description**.
-Here is some text you can use if you wish.

-      Plan description - Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Proin pharetra nonummy pede.
-Mauris et orci.
+Add relevant text here as your plan description.
 5. Click **Save Draft**.

 ### Pricing and availability